October 22-23, 2025 at the UC Davis Conference Center

 The Symposium team is hosting optional pre-Symposium activities.
 Sign up for these activities with your Symposium registration through Eventbrite.

 Please note that the group sizes for these activities are limited.
-Approximately two-thirds of the spaces for the pre-Symposium tours and Introduction to Active Transportation Planning and Design Course will be available during early bird registration and the remaining third will be available starting September 1, 2025.
+Approximately two-thirds of the spaces for the pre-Symposium tours and Introduction to Active Transportation Planning and Design Course will be available during early bird registration and the remaining third will be available starting September 2, 2025 at 8:00 am.
 If the activity you are interested in is full, please fill out this form and we will send you a reminder when the remaining spaces open.

 Additional details including exact meeting locations will be provided to registrants.